tnovas/streamlabs/README.md

 let urlAuthorization = streamLabs.authorizationUrl();
 ```

 You have to make a request on `urlAuthorization` with a browser and authorizate in StreamLabs.
-After that you will be redirect to `RedirectUrl` and you will get a `Code` on QueryString `?code='hjqweassxzass'` , then you have to call `connect` with `code` to Api
+After that you will be redirect to `RedirectUrl` and you will get a `Code` on QueryString `?code='hjqweassxzass'` , then you have to call `connect` with `code` and `callback` to module

 ```
-streamLabs.connect(code);
+streamLabs.connect(code, callback);
 ```

 ### Get Donations: